 Finally, we have my favorite project management-related blogging tool that you can use to stay on top of editorial calendars while keeping your remote contractors, partners, and fellow bloggers in the loop.

-Skimlinks is a monetization platform for bloggers, which allows you to automatically affiliate and monetize product links in commerce-related content.
-There are 60 bloggers already using Skimlinks, along with many of the top publishers in the world.
+Skimlinks is a monetization platform for bloggers that allows you to automatically affiliate and monetize product links within business-related content.
+60,000 bloggers already use Skimlinks, including many of the world's top publishers.

-Once approved by Skimlinks, bloggers can access up to 48 affiliate programs worldwide.
-Skimlinks also has many tools and resources to help you increase your affiliate income, such as the editor toolbar to automatically find out the commission rate you will get from a merchant website you visit, and several reports to track and optimize your performance.
+Once approved by Skimlinks, bloggers can access up to 48,500 affiliate programs worldwide.
+Skimlinks also offers numerous tools and resources to help you increase your affiliate earnings, such as the editor toolbar to automatically calculate the commission rate you'll receive from a merchant website you visit, and several reports to track and optimize your performance.

 Some of the useful reports you will have access to are: